cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ![Execution log](/assets/images/what-is-cloudflare/error-log.webp)

-I found the issue.
-The connection to `https://192.168.122.130:80` failed because the **NGINX server** is serving the site over plain HTTP, not HTTPS.
+The log indicates that it couldn't estabilish connection with `site`.
+This occurried because the **NGINX** is serving the site over plain HTTP, not HTTPS.
 Let's correct this and try again.

 ```bash
 vim ~/.cloudflared/config.yml